Writing Slurm Batch Jobs¶

 , and monitoring batch job submission. -

 Sequential Job is used when tasks run one at a time sequentially.
 Adding more CPUs does not make a sequential job run faster.
-If you need to run many such sequential jobs simultaneously, you can submit it as an single array job.
+If you need to run many such sequential jobs simultaneously, you can submit it as an array job.
 For instance, a Python or R script that executes a series of steps—such as data loading, extraction, analysis, and output reporting—where each step must be completed before the next can begin.

 -

-Parallel Jobs is suitable for executing multiple independent tasks/jobs simultaneously and efficiently distributing them across resources.
+Parallel Jobs are suitable for executing multiple independent tasks/jobs simultaneously and efficiently distributing them across resources.
 This approach is particularly beneficial for small-scale tasks that cannot be split into parallel processes within the code itself.
 For example, consider a Python script that operates on different data set, in such a scenario, you can utilize

 srun